ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 console.log(`Retryable executed successfully`);
 ```

-In this example, the `waitForRetryables` method is invoked on the **txReceipt** to monitor the execution of Retryable tickets and verify their status.
-A status of "success" indicates that the Retryable tickets have been executed successfully, ensuring the contracts' deployment.
-It's important to note that this process involves two Retryable tickets, and a more comprehensive walkthrough is available in [this segment](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1e39d21eef57d204bfa609c4c29284528ddf05ac/examples/create-token-bridge-eth/index.ts#L78-L104) of the example.
+In this example, the `waitForRetryables` method is invoked on the `txReceipt` to monitor the execution of Retryable Tickets and verify their status.
+A status of "success" indicates that the Retryable Tickets have been executed successfully, ensuring the contracts' deployment.
+It's important to note that this process involves two Retryable Tickets, and a more comprehensive walkthrough is available in [this segment](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1e39d21eef57d204bfa609c4c29284528ddf05ac/examples/create-token-bridge-eth/index.ts#L78-L104) of the example.
 This enhanced approach not only simplifies the retrieval of transaction receipts but also provides a reliable method for verifying contract deployment across chains.

 ### 4. Deployment information and contract addresses{#step-4}
-After deployment par finished and we are assure that the retryable tickets are successfult it's time to get the deployment information and all token bridge contract addresses.
+After deployment par finished and we are assure that the Retryable Tickets are successfult it's time to get the deployment information and all token bridge contract addresses.
 To get these information we have an API on Orbit SDK named `getTokenBridgeContracts`.
 This is a method for the token bridge recipient that you can use to retrieve the informtion.
 An example to get the contract addresses from the `txReceipt` generated on previous steps is as below: